chrislyons-dev/bond-math/README.md

 Each service is deployed independently as a **Cloudflare Worker** (or Worker-based runtime) and communicates internally using **Service Bindings**.
-Documentation under `/docs/architecture` is automatically generated from code annotations and IaC metadata, ensuring the diagrams always reflect the current implementation.
+Documentation under `/docs/architecture` is automatically generated via `npm run docs:arch`, which extracts AAC annotations from code (TypeScript/Python) and IAC configuration (Wrangler/Terraform), validates them, and generates C4 diagrams and per-service documentation through a Structurizr DSL pipeline.

 Service split: